ahmedwaqas92/merit-docs/docs/2_mvp-spec.md

 ### 1. Signing Up and Profiles

-- You sign in using a crypto wallet (like MetaMask or Phantom)
+- You can sign in using a crypto wallet (like MetaMask or Phantom)
-- You can link your email if you want
+  If you’re new to crypto or don’t have a wallet — no worries.
+  You can sign up with your email, and we’ll help set up a secure wallet for you behind the scenes.

-- You get a public profile with your skills, reviews, and past jobs
+- You get a profile with your skills, reviews, and past jobs
+  You can choose whether this is public or private — and decide if it should be indexed by search engines.
+  Your privacy is in your hands.

 ### 2. Finding and Posting Jobs